MicrosoftDocs/azure-docs/articles/marketplace/cloud-solution-providers.md

 To learn more about marketplace GTM services, go to [Go-to-market services](https://partner.microsoft.com/reach-customers/gtm).

-Log in to the [Cloud Partner Portal](https://cloudpartner.azure.com/) to create and configure your offer.
+Sign in to the [Cloud Partner Portal](https://cloudpartner.azure.com/) to create and configure your offer.

 ---